Work and Travel: What's the salary for a scuba diving instructor around the world?

 "What's the salary for a scuba diving instructor?"

 It is totally fair to ask yourself if this a possible career choice and if you will be able to sustain yourself.

-I have experience working in 3 different countries (Thailand, South Africa and Brazil) and I could annalyze and answer it with my panorama, but I always thought it wasn't enough, so taking this in consideration I try to dig a bit deeper in the matter.
+I have experience working in 3 different countries (Thailand, South Africa, and Brazil) and I could analyze and answer it with my panorama, but I always thought it wasn't enough, so considering this I try to dig a bit deeper in the matter.

-The first thing that come to my head was ask uncle google for some data and I find this series of reports from LifenDIve website, that congregate some interviews with dive professionals all around the world and look like a pretty solid information, but the data was from 2014 I was expecting something newer.
+The first thing that comes to my head was to ask uncle google for some data and I find this series of reports from the LifenDIve website, that congregate some interviews with dive professionals all around the world and look like a piece of pretty solid information, but the data was from 2014 I was expecting something newer.

-So at the beginning of 2019 (i know, it needs a update), I took a step forward and decide to ask this delicate question between my diving community.
+So at the beginning of 2019 ( I know, it needs an update), I took a step forward and decide to ask this delicate question about my diving community.
 Using google research I get over 16 answers from people all over the world.

 The result wasn't so far from what I expect with my experience, the average salary comes in US$ 1400 monthly.

 - Manager and Trainer/ Course Director: US$ 1700